The Capitol fence meant D.C. couldn’t enact laws. Vice President Harris’s office stepped in.

 The District, he argued, shouldn’t have to submit its local legislation to Congress at all, either through hand delivery or more modern methods.

 “It is this crazy home rule situation which would be avoided if we had statehood,” Mendelson said.
-“It is an irrational and unsustainable situation, that we cannot pass permanent legislation that can become permanent law because right now we cannot deliver these bills to Congress.”
+“It is an irrational and unsustainable situation that we cannot pass permanent legislation that can become permanent law, because right now we cannot deliver these bills to Congress.”